PracticeROM/gz-book/src/warps.md

 cutscene should be played for that scene.
 These options apply to both the places menu and warping using an entrance index.

-**Clear cs pointer** will point the cutscene pointer to an empty cutscene, which is useful for preventing certain wrong warps from crashing.
+**clear cs pointer** will point the cutscene pointer to an empty cutscene, which is useful for preventing certain wrong warps from crashing.
 The bottom of the warps menu shows information about the game's current warp parameters.